 When possible, request the delivery company to hold your package at their closest pick-up facility until you can pick it up.
 You also can ask the shipper to require a signature confirmation of delivery in order to prevent packages being left when no one is home to sign for them.
 It also is helpful to provide delivery instructions so packages can be left out of sight from your yard or the road.

 Your parked vehicle can be a prime target for thieves.
 They often will break windows or punch locks to gain access to items left in plain view.
 Open windows and unlocked doors also can make your car an easy target.
-To help reduce the risk of theft from your vehicle, always lock your doors, even if you are quickly running in somewhere, and be sure to put the windows up in your car when leaving it unattended.
+To help reduce the risk of theft from your vehicle, always lock your doors, even if you are quickly running in somewhere, and be sure to put the car windows up when leaving it unattended.

 Park your vehicle in well-lit, high-traffic areas and away from larger vehicles or shrubs.
-Thieves can target cars in isolated areas in order to “work” without drawing attention.
+Thieves can target cars parked in isolated areas in order to “work” without drawing attention.

-Do not keep any items – including your purse or wallet – in plain view.
-Clearly visible items can catch the eye of a thief.
+Do not keep any items – including your purse or wallet – in plain view as clearly visible items can catch the eye of a thief.
 Be sure to stow and secure all items prior to reaching your destination.
-Thieves often watch parking lots for people stowing items in their trunk.
 Also, be sure to remove any portable accessories, such as GPS units and stereo faceplates, when leaving your car.

 About 60 percent of Americans worry about identity theft, according to the 2014 Travelers Consumer Risk Index, and the holidays are a prime time for thieves to target their victims.
-To help reduce the chances of falling victim to ID theft, keep the amount of personal information you carry in your wallet or purse at a minimum.
-Always take credit card and ATM receipts.
+To help reduce the chances of falling victim to ID theft, limit the amount of personal information you carry in your wallet or purse to only what you will need for each shopping trip.
+Always take credit card and ATM receipts with you.
 Do not throw them into public trash containers or leave them on the counter as thieves can pick up the receipt.